Rapid-Application-Development-JS/ServiceLocator/README.md

 > get (serviceName: String): null|Object

-Returns the instance of a registered object with an indicated **serviceName** or creates a new one in the case of lazy instantiation.
+Returns the instance of a registered object with an indicated **serviceName** or creates a new one in case of lazy instantiation.

 ```javascript